atlas-bi/Tableau-Metadata-Exporter/README.md

 ### What It Does

 It logs in to the Tableau server and connects to the Tableau PSQL Admin account in the workgroup database.

- 1) The query will create .twbx and .twb files containing SQL queries related to the workbooks stored in Tableau
+1. The query will create .twbx and .twb files containing SQL queries related to the workbooks stored in Tableau
- 2) The files retrieved are placed in the "TwbxFiles" folder and any zipped folders are unzipped
+2. The files retrieved are placed in the "TwbxFiles" folder and any zipped folders are unzipped
- 3) All XML files are parsed and the server, database name, and SQL queries are pulled from each along with the the respective workbook
+3. All XML files are parsed and the server, database name, and SQL queries are pulled from each along with the the respective workbook
- 4) Connection to SQL database is established to hold Tableau data.
+4. Connection to SQL database is established to hold Tableau data.
 All tables are truncated so as not to duplicate data
- 5) All PSQL queries are run and data pulled is stored in SQl tables
+5. All PSQL queries are run and data pulled is stored in SQl tables

 ## How To Run

 ### First, install poetry

-This script uses poetry as the python package manager so if not installed try this link - https://python-poetry.org/docs/
+This script uses [poetry](https://python-poetry.org/docs/) as the python package manager.

 ### Next, install Python packages

 Since this script utilizes poetry, just run:

 ```sh
 poetry install
 ```

 ### Create Database

 ```SQL
 CREATE DATABASE [TableauSQL]
  GO
 ```

 ### Create Tables

 Run create_tables.sql